Derbeth/poeta/dictionary.md

         A 100 this NOT_AS_OBJ

-  prevents appearing things like "cat becomes these".
+  prevents appearing things like "cat becomes this".

+* `ONLY_PL`

+  Allows the adjective to be only used with plural nouns.
+Example:
+       A 100 all ONLY_PL

+  prevents appearing things like "all cat".

+* `ONLY_SING`

+  Allows the adjective to be only used with singular nouns.
+Example:
+       A 100 every ONLY_SING

+  prevents appearing things like "every cats".

 * `POSS`